 The inclusions are produced in liquid steel during refining at high temperatures and or from precipitation during solidification.
 Inclusions which are produced during steel refining at high temperatures are known as primary inclusions and inclusions which are produced during solidification are known as secondary inclusions.
 Once inclusions are formed in steel, the characteristics of the inclusions such as size, quantity, composition, and morphology remain the same or change / evolve due to the physico-chemical reactions in the liquid steel, between the liquid steel and surrounding slag and ladle refractory, and from deformation.
 Depending on their final characteristics, they can be harmful to the casting process, reduce the steel mechanical properties, and decrease the surface and overall quality of the steel product.
 Inclusions, the presence of which defines purity of steel, are classified by chemical and mineralogical content, by stability, and by origin.

 Effect of solute elements on steels

-The individual or combined effect of solute elements such as carbon (C), phosphorus (P), sulphur (S), nitrogen (N), hydrogen (H) and total oxygen (T.O.) is known to have a remarkable influence on the steel’s properties, such as tensile strength, formability, toughness, weldability, cracking resistance, corrosion resistance, and fatigue resistance etc. The extent of control of the solute elements needed in the steels depends on the performance expected from the steel.
+The individual or combined effect of solute elements such as carbon, phosphorus, sulphur, nitrogen, hydrogen, and total oxygen is known to have a remarkable influence on the properties of steel, such as tensile strength, formability, toughness, weldability, cracking resistance, corrosion resistance, and fatigue resistance etc. The extent of control of the solute elements needed in the steels depends on the performance expected from the steel.
 The influence of the solute elements on the properties of steels is given in Tab 1.
-This table shows that some elements are harmful for certain steels but may be less harmful or even useful to some other steel grades.
+This table shows that some elements are harmful for certain steels but can be less harmful or even useful to some other steel grades.